rust-linz/rust-fundamentals-training/slides/src/chapter/000-intro.md

 ## Stefan Baumgartner

-- Microsoft MVP in Developer technologies
+- Microsoft MVP in Developer Technologies
 - Co-founder [Rust Linz](https://rust-linz.at)
 - [fettblog.eu](https://fettblog.eu)
 - [typescript-book.com](https://typescript-book.com)
 - Twitter: [@ddprrt](https://twitter.com/ddprrt)

+---

+## Discussion: Why are you curious?

+- What do you expect from Rust?
+- What is appealing to you?
+- What do you expect to be different from other languages you use?
+- How would you convince someone who has never heard about Rust to look into it?

 ---